DannieBGoode/opensx70/_tutorials/openSX70-schematic-for-dummies.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/tutorials/alpha-schematic-flash.jpg)

 So there is F+ F- this only power the flash, VCC or 6V and Ground.
 Then there is FF.
 This signals the flash to actually flash.
 Then the ICs hidden under the socket select which of the five shots on the flash bar should fire.
+There is also a FF line, that I have no idea what it does.
+If you do please let me know!
+Also, please be very carefull when desoldering and solderind this wires.

 So now what...? wait, there is more we have S2+ and S2-.
 This is a switch like S3 and S5, and only thing it does on a regular camera is to inform the brain that a flash is inserted.
 If you have a flash for the SX70 (any flash, a flashbar or electronic) you can see that of all the eight "pad" that there are, the two on the right are connected, shorted.
 This way the camera know that there is a flash.
 Great.